Classroom Management | Teaching Strategies

 7. Remember to Play

-In fact, as of 2014, American high school students are more stressed out than adults.
+All work and no play makes students stressed out.
+In fact, American high school students are more stressed out than adults.

 That may not sound significant — these days, we throw around the word “stress” so much that it’s hard to remember what such a small word actually entails.